jenslys/autovod/README.md

 wget -c -O sample.mp4 https://download.samplelib.com/mp4/sample-5s.mp4
 ```

+#### Note
+Daily uploading high quality files/streams to a server may be resource intensive, hence i would recommend using a hosting provider that offers large or unmetered amount of bandwith.
+Server resource exhaustion may cause vods to fail uploading.

+I would recommend [Terrahost](https://terrahost.com/virtual-servers) <sub><sup>(Not sponsored)</sup></sub><br> They offer budget VPS with unmetered* bandwidth.

 ## Setup

 Set up your credentials to allow YouTubeUploader to upload videos to YouTube.